brettgullan/Functional-Light-JS/ch5.md

 All of these hassles are because we decided to structure our code with side causes/effects on a shared set of state.

-Functional programmers detest these sorts of side cause/effect bugs because of how much it hurts our ability read, reason about, validate, and ultimately **trust** the code.
+Functional programmers detest these sorts of side cause/effect bugs because of how much it hurts our ability to read, reason about, validate, and ultimately **trust** the code.
 That's why they take the principle to avoid side causes/effects so seriously.

 There are multiple different strategies for avoiding/fixing side causes/effects.
 We'll talk about some later in this chapter, and others in later chapters.
 I'll say one thing for certain: **writing with side causes/effects is often of our normal default** so avoiding them is going to require careful and intentional effort.